Azure/azure-sdk-for-net/README.md

 # Windows Azure SDK for Windows 8 and .NET 4 (2.0.6.1)

-This SDK allows you to build Windows Azure applications that take advantage of Azure scalable cloud computing resources: table and blob storage, messaging through Service Bus, distributed caching through cache.
+The Windows Azure SDK for .NET allows you to build Windows Azure applications that take advantage of scalable cloud computing resources.

-For documentation please see the [http://www.windowsazure.com/en-us/develop/net/](Windows Azure .NET Developer Center).
+This repository contains the open source subset of the .NET SDK.
+For documentation of the complete SDK, please see the [http://www.windowsazure.com/en-us/develop/net/](Windows Azure .NET Developer Center).

 # Features

 - Tables
     - Create/Delete Tables
     - Query/Create/Read/Update/Delete Entities
-- BLOBs
+- Blobs
-    - Create/Read/Update/Delete BLOBs
+    - Create/Read/Update/Delete Blobs
 - Queues
     - Create/Delete Queues
     - Insert/Peek Queue Messages